15 Things You Might Not Know About 'Caddyshack'

 By 1980, Harold Ramis was already a comedy heavyweight, having garnered success live (with the Second City comedy troupe), on the radio (the National Lampoon Radio Hour), and on television (SCTV).
 He'd also co-written Meatballs and Animal House, but Caddyshack marked his first attempt at directing.
 Conflicting accounts from cast and crew say that Ramis looked through the camera lens instead of the viewfinder on the first day, and also mistakenly called out “Cut!” instead of “Action!” on early takes.
-The veracity of these jokes is uncertain, but it is true that the studio was so skeptical of Ramis' ability that they asked associate producer Don MacDonald to submit a list of directors who could be quickly brought in as on-the-fly replacements, if needed.
+The veracity of these jokes is uncertain, but it is true that the studio was so skeptical of Ramis's abilities that they asked associate producer Don MacDonald to submit a list of directors who could be quickly brought in as on-the-fly replacements, if needed.
 Luckily, Ramis figured things out, later directing such comedy classics as National Lampoon’s Vacation and Groundhog Day.

 5. The filmmakers got out of L.A. to avoid problems, but found new ones.

 Orion Pictures wanted the production to be filmed in Los Angeles, but Ramis knew things would be better out from under the thumb of studio execs.
 He convinced the studio to look elsewhere, since the Illinois setting of the fictional Bushwood Country Club wouldn't include Southern California's palm trees.
 But the chosen site was Rolling Hills Country Club (now Grande Oaks) in Davie, Florida—which had palm trees!
 Rolling Hills was one of the few golf courses away from L.A. that would allow the production of a movie on its grounds.